kwolf1909/Neo-Dice-Duo/README.md

 bootloader, and is used for a serial console to enter some commands: 'x' to start animation, 't' to test the likelihood of all possible numbers and show them on the display.

-External libraries used: FastLED, SoftI2CMaster<br>
+Libraries used: tinyNeoPixel (built into TinyCore and MegaTinyCore)

-Compiled with TinyCore, and uses ~90 % of available flash space.
+Compiled with TinyCore (MCUDude), uses ~88 % of available flash space (ATtiny 85).

 <img width="640" height="480" alt="Dice" src="https://github.com/user-attachments/assets/292bad00-3598-446f-a269-5408f2428275" />